pverscha/phd_thesis/10-chapter_1_introduction.md

 The **genome** of an organism can be defined as the collection of DNA that is present in this organism.
 It defines which proteins can potentially be constructed by the organism.
 Secondly, the **transcriptome** of an organism is simply the set of all RNA transcripts in an organism and already provides a little more information about which parts of the DNA do actually encode proteins.
-Lastly, the **proteome** of an organism is the collection of all proteins that can be expressed by an organism.
+Lastly, the **proteome** of an organism is the collection of all proteins that are expressed by an organism.

 In this thesis, we mainly discuss the terms **meta**genome, **meta**transcriptome and **meta**proteome.
 Instead of respectively refering to the collection of genes, transcripts and proteins that can be expressed by a single organism, the **meta** prefix denotes that we are respectively talking about the set of genes, transcripts or proteins that can be expressed by a **collection** of different organisms (typically of the same biological environment).